rks101/eglinux/README.md

 ```
 man [
 ```
-[Advanced]: ls -lrt /usr/bin/[ output will confirm it is a binary executable file.
+[Advanced]: ls -lrt /usr/bin/[ output will confirm that it is a binary executable file.
 The source is in the coreutils package, src/lbracket.c and src/test.c

 ----